 • Onion and garlic are avoided during Navratri fasts as these are known to generate a lot of heat in the body.
 On the other hand, curd helps to cool you down and make you feel fresh.
 So dote on a bowl of yogurt and bung in your favourites to make it more filling.

-• Rock salt or sendha namak. used during these fasts. is a pure form of salt that is not chemically processed.
+• Rock salt or sendha namak is a pure form of salt that is not chemically processed.
 It is rich in potassium and very helpful in digestion, relieving gas and soothing heart burns.

-• Eating fruit chaats/salads can actually help you curb your cravings.
-Fruits contain healthy sugar fructose that charges up your metabolism.
+• Eating fruit salads can actually help you curb your cravings.
+Fruits contain healthy sugar fructose that fuels your metabolism.
 So, pump up your fruit intake.

 • Most importantly, do not starve yourself. you really don't have to give up on your favourites.
 The key is to create a balance.
 Do not deprive yourself of the nutrition that you need.